 Child Psychology Track

-The Duke Child and Family Study Center is the primary training site for child psychology interns where they provide supervised assessment, treatment and consultative experience with a broad range of children, adolescents, and families treated at Duke University Medical Center.
+The Duke Child & Family Study Center and the Duke Hospital Clinics arethe primary training sites for child psychology interns where they provide supervised assessment, treatment and consultation with a broad range of children, adolescents and families treated at Duke University Medical Center.

 ADHD Program Clinic